ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

 Podman inside Podman.
 This approach has its downsides too as we have to simulate the creation of osds and addition of devices with loopback devices.

-Cephadm's box environment is a command which requires little to setup.
-The setup requires you to get the required podman images for what we call boxes and ceph.
+Cephadm's box environment is simple to set up.
+The setup requires you to get the required Podman images for Ceph and what we call boxes.
-A box is the first layer of docker containers which can be either a seed or a host.
-A seed is the main box which holds cephadm and where you bootstrap the cluster.
-On the other hand, you have hosts with an ssh server setup so you can add those hosts to the cluster.
-The second layer, managed by cephadm, inside the seed box, requires the ceph image.
+A box is the first layer of Podman containers which can be either a seed or a host.
+A seed is the main box which holds Cephadm and where you bootstrap the cluster.
+On the other hand, you have hosts with a SSH server setup so you can add those hosts to the cluster.
+The second layer, managed by Cephadm, inside the seed box, requires the Ceph image.

 .. warning:: This development environment is still experimental and can have unexpected
              behaviour.
 Please take a look at the road map and the known issues section